C0deH4cker/Fission/README.md

 The programming language that defies the laws of conservation of mass and energy.

-Fission is 2-dimensional esoteric programming language.
+Fission is a 2-dimensional esoteric programming language.
 The program is comprised of atoms moving around.
 Each atom has a mass and an energy level.
 When an atom is first created, it has a mass of 1 unit and 0 energy.
 It moves in a straight line either up, down, left or right.
 It can change direction through various means such as bouncing off of mirrors.